AdaSubst User Guide V1.4r1

 1 Introduction

-AdaSubst can be used for a variety of usages.
-See AdaSubst in practice to give you an idea about what it can do for you.
-It has already been used in an industrial context, and has processed succesfully many thousands of lines.
+AdaSubst has already been used in industrial contexts, and has processed succesfully many thousands of lines.
 It is another example of the nice things that can be made using ASIS.

 Please send bug reports, remarks, notes, good ideas, improvements to the documentation, etc. to J-P. Rosen.